Skelton-in-Cleveland: Education

 The only school in the town is Skelton Primary School which takes on students age 3–11.

+Media

+Local news and television signals are provided by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from either the Bilsdale or Pontop Pike TV transmitters.

+Local radio stations are BBC Radio Tees, Capital North East, Heart North East, Smooth North East, Hits Radio Teesside, Greatest Hits Radio Teesside, and Zetland FM, a community based radio station.

+The town is served by these local newspapers, The Northern Echo and Teesside Live.

 Sport

 The town has a cricket club, Skelton Castle Cricket Club, who play in the Langbaurgh cricket league.
 Their grounds, Old Dog Kennels; is accessible via the A174.
 Skelton United is the town's football club, with junior teams from U7s to U16s.

 Local amenities

-Skelton's high street hosts various small independent/chain shops, a Cooplands and Co-operative Food store.
-There are several public houses throughout Skelton and on the edge of town there is a retail estate with a large Asda, Aldi & B&M supermarkets as well as a Harvester Pub, a Greggs bakery and a McDonalds drive through.
+Skelton's high street hosts various small independent/chain shops and cafes, including Co-operative Food store.
+There are several public houses throughout Skelton and on the edge of town there is a retail estate with retail outlets and restaurants.

 Famous son

 Skelton-in-Cleveland was the birthplace, in 1873, of Frank Wild, polar explorer and Ernest Shackleton's right-hand man.
 In 2016 a statue of Wild was erected in Skelton-in-Cleveland.